Consult the medication dictionary to quickly obtain detailed information

 If you suffer from postherpetic neuralgia, your physician may prescribe an oral, topical or intravenous drug.
 These medications usually require a prescription.

-The best way to prevent shingles is to never contract the varicella virus, which, as you’ll probably agree, is not that simple.
+The best way to prevent shingles is to never get the varicella virus, which, as you’ll probably agree, is not that simple.
 There are few preventive measures that ward off shingles.
 Eating well and getting enough exercise and sleep are good ways to maintain a strong immune system.

 Your message has been sent.